100 Notable alumni of

 -

 Lara Sophie Katy Crokaert, known professionally as Lara Fabian ( Flemish: [ˈlaːraː ˈfaːbijɑn], French: [laʁa fabjɑ̃], Italian: [ˈlaːra ˈfaːbjan]), is a Belgian and Canadian singer and songwriter.
-She has sold over 20 million records worldwide and is one of the best-selling Belgian artists of all time.
+Having sold over 25 million records worldwide, she is one of the best-selling Belgian artists of all time.

 -